Colors

 Where to start

-A good place to begin is with the basic color wheel.
-Colors that appear close to each other on the wheel are considered analogous, which means they tend to work well together while still allowing one color to stand out.
+Colors that appear close to each other on the wheel are considered analogous, so they tend to work well together, while still allowing one color to stand out.

 Cool colors, such as blues, greens, and purples, can help a room feel larger, calmer, and more open.
-Meanwhile, warmer colors, such as yellows, oranges, and reds, often feel more vibrant, cozy, and inviting.

 You can also stay within the same general shade of color.
 For instance, a color may be bright, muted, dark, soft, warm, or cool.
 Because of this, even a “simple” white or gray can create a very different feeling depending on the undertone.